What is nbn broadband?

 Give us a call today and one of our friendly, Australian based support staff can walk you through all of nbn internet plans and select the best option based on your specific needs and requirements.

-when you can connect to nbn will depend on the stage the national broadband network rollout is up to in your area.
-You can check this by entering your address our nbn address checker - we’ll let you know if your property is nbn ready and what type of nbn you’ll have available at your place.
+The nbn rollout is complete, so nbn should be available in your area.
+If you aren’t already connected to the nbn, we should be able to help you get connected.
+You can check this by entering your address our nbn address checker - we’ll let you know if your property has nbn available and what type of nbn you’ll have available at your place.

 It’s important to understand that there are many different types of nbn broadband connections being implemented by the Australian Government.
 You could have nbn fibre like Fibre to the Premises (FTTP) or an nbn copper connection like Fibre to the Node (FTTN), Fibre to the Building (FTTB) or Fibre to the Curb (FTTC).
 There are also other types of nbn technologies being rolled out, like Hybrid Fibre Coaxial (HFC) in metro areas and Fixed Wireless in rural and regional areas.
 Some of these nbn technologies can limit the typical evening speed that you can enjoy on your nbn plans, so it is always good to understand all the lingo and help set your expectations regarding the nbn broadband experience you’ll get at your place.